Willets Point could be home to NYCFC arena

 State lobbying records show that the City Football Group — which owns NYCFC — has pitched the stadium to numerous stakeholders in the area, including Mayor Adams and Councilman Francisco Moya (D-Corona), among others.

 “There is no agreement at this time.
-We continue to engage in ongoing conversations around the mayor’s goals of building a world-class stadium in New York City that will finally give NYCFC a permanent home, bring in millions of dollars in revenue to boost the local economy, and grow affordable housing options for New Yorkers,” Fabien Levy, the mayor’s press secretary, wrote in a statement to the Chronicle.
+We continue to engage in ongoing conversations around the mayor’s goals of building a world-class stadium in New York City that will finally give NYCFC a permanent home, bring in millions of dollars in revenue to boost the local economy, and grow affordable housing options for New Yorkers,” Fabien Levy, the mayor’s press secretary, said in a statement.

 Queens Chamber of Commerce President and CEO Tom Grech said that the site is “a very appropriate place,” noting that some land use considerations would be warranted.

-“That’s becoming more and more of a sports mecca and a sports destination,” he told the Chronicle.
+“That’s becoming more and more of a sports mecca and a sports destination,” he told the Chronicle, referring to the broader Willets Point-Flushing Meadows Corona Park area.

 Grech was also enthusiastic that the space could function as a convention center, which he likened to Manhattan’s Javits Center.

+He added that improved transport to the area — such as a rail connection between LaGuardia Airport and Willets Point, as has been proposed previously — would be an asset.

-He seemed to think there was enough political support for the project.
-Asked about whether he thought Moya was on board, he said, “I think Councilmember Moya has a very, very open mind and also sees the great potential for the Willets Point arena — sorry, the Willets Point area.”
+Grech seemed to think there is enough political support for the project.
+Asked about whether he thought Moya is on board, he said, “I think Councilmember Moya has a very, very open mind and also sees the great potential for the Willets Point area.”

 Though Moya’s office had been in contact with the Chronicle on the issue, it did not offer an official comment in time for publication.
 The same is true of the office of Assemblymember Daniel Rosenthal (D-Flushing).